Check if you need to have an EPC done

 Payment can be taken at the end of the visit by the Assessor.
 Alternatively an Invoice will be sent with the EPC.

 - Cheque, made payable to Bristol Idea Limited

-- Card, but please specify this when booking the appointment as not all DEA carry a card payment reader
+- Card, but please specify this when booking the appointment as not all DEAs carry a card payment reader

 - Bank transfers are also available, details for payment will be provided in an Invoice.

 The information will be entered into the government EPB Register and the EPC Certificate is produced.

 A copy of the EPC will be emailed to you together with either an Invoice or a Receipt.
 Alternatively we can send you a printed copy through the post.
 If posting payment to us please make sure you include the detachable payment slip with the cheque.
 If paying by BACs include the Invoice Number in the payment Reference.

 Should you have any problem at any stage then please contact us so that we can resolve it with you.
 Contact details are on our Contact Form and on the receipt/invoice you received with the EPC.